xsuite/xsuite/docs/touschek.rst

 - compute the local momentum acceptance at those locations;
 - configure a :class:`xfields.TouschekStudy` with
-  ``line.xfields.touschek_configure(...)`` and call ``run(...)`` to obtain rates, lifetime, generated scattered particles, and, when tracking is enabled, a weighted loss map.
+  ``line.xfields.touschek_configure(...)`` and call ``run(...)`` to obtain scattering rates and lifetimes, and, when tracking is enabled, tracking-based loss rates and lifetimes.
+Generated particle samples are retained in the result only when ``keep_particles=True`` is passed to ``run(...)``.

-The following example builds a small electron ring, inserts Touschek scattering markers, computes the local momentum acceptance, configures the Touschek study through the ``line.xfields`` facade, tracks the generated scattered particles, and plots the resulting loss map.
+The following example builds a small electron ring, inserts Touschek scattering markers, computes the local momentum acceptance, configures the Touschek study through the ``line.xfields`` facade, tracks the generated scattered particles, keeps the particle sample, and plots the resulting loss map.

 See also: :doc:`Physics guide <physicsguide>`, :class:`xfields.TouschekStudy`, and :class:`xfields.TouschekScattering`.